• Skip to primary navigation

 A package of Kirkland Fresh Wild Rockfish Fillets from Costco selling for $6.49 per pound.

-The price I found in January 2024 was $6.49 a pound, making it one of the cheapest types of fish Costco sells.
+The average price I have seen Wild Rockfish going at Costco has been around $6.49 a pound, making it one of the cheapest types of fish Costco sells.
 Tilapia is the same price.
 I think Rockfish is a better fish, so I would say out of all the fish Costco sells Rockfish is the best value.

 A plate with pan fried Rockfish topped with a dill mustard sauce served next to some green beans.